Total Replacement Home Insurance

-Only a few home insurers offer total replacement cover.
-As it provides a higher level of protection than ordinary home insurance policies, it also tends to have higher premiums.
+Only a few home insurers offer total replacement cover, as it provides a higher level of protection than ordinary home insurance policies.
+It also tends to have higher premiums.

 Total replacement cover vs sum insured cover

 There are two main types of home insurance available: total replacement cover and sum insured cover.
-Sum insured cover allows you to nominate the maximum amount of cover you want to buy for your home.
+Sum insured cover allows you to nominate the maximum amount of cover you want for your home.
 For example, if you think your home will cost $1,000,000 to rebuild from scratch, you would insure it for $1,000,000.
 If your home is completely destroyed by an insured event, the insurer will then pay a benefit up to that set limit.

 |Total replacement cover||Sum insured cover|